iiamabby/Today-I-Learned/Daily-diary.md

 Then i could access the server through my laptops ip address and port number from any device connected to the same network.

-I also learnt how to run a docker container as an interactive environment for debugging by using `docker exec <'container name> -it bash`
+I also learnt how to run a docker container as an interactive environment for debugging by using `docker exec <container name> -it bash`

 Then i created a react-app container based of node:alpine to run a react app from github in a peer programming setup.